pypa/packaging.python.org/source/glossary.rst

         It is common in Python to use the simpler term ":term:`package`" when referring to distribution packages.
-For example, the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages," which refers to distribution packages).
+For example, the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages," which refers to distribution packages.

     Egg